stuartpb/seattledsa-rules/bylaws.md

 ## ARTICLE VIII.
 Branches.

-### Section 1.
-Definition.
+### Section 1: Definition and Purpose.

-A branch is a subgroup of the Local consisting of at least five full members in good standing with national DSA.
-Branches may be defined by geography, work site, constituency (e.g., labor, minority, feminist), or area of political work (e.g., peace action, environmental movement).
-The chairs of branches will hold membership on the Local Executive Committee.
+Branches are geographical subgroups of the Local consisting of at least five full members in good standing.
+Branches may hold Informational Meetings, outreach events, and other gatherings where official business of the Local will not be conducted.

-### Section 2.
-Youth Sections.

-Branches established on college campuses and consisting of students will be called Local Youth Sections.
-Youth Sections must have at least five full members in good standing with national DSA.
-The chairs of Local Youth Sections will hold membership on the Local Executive Committee.

 ## ARTICLE X. Delegates to National, Regional, and State Bodies.